NachoNight/nacho-night-auth-api/README.md

 - [ ] Run a Postgres Docker instance

-- [ ] Write a docker-compose file to run the app dockerized
+- [ ] Write a docker-compose file to run the app in a dockerized environment

+- [ ] Change authentication system from JWT to OAuth

+- [ ] Refactor the code going against the DRY principle